 It’s Fall.
 That means

 arguing talking calmly with your little kids about Halloween costumes.
-And also time to start thinking about green bean casseroles, apple pie, and turkey.
+And also time to start thinking about green bean casseroles, apple pie, turkey, and squash.
+Roasted acorn squash!

-Just like its winter cousin, butternut squash, cutting it is less than enjoyable.
-Because, again, weirdly shaped and dense.
+Just like its winter cousin, butternut squash, cutting acorn squash is less than enjoyable.
+Because…weirdly shaped and dense.
 But once you get it cut and scrape out the seeds and stringy pulp, you’re left with a blank canvas to do amazing things with.
 The world is your acorn squash oyster, friends!

 I absolutely love it.
 Its center not only provides the perfect nook for stuffing, but it’s also conducive for puddles of melted butter to reside.
 Just a few simple pantry items can transform acorn squash into the most amazing roasted acorn squash ever.
 I’ve been known to eat an entire 2-pounder all by myself.

 You only need a few ingredients for this delicious roasted acorn squash recipe.

 (Scroll below to the printable recipe card for details and measurements.)

 - Unsalted butter (so you can control the amount of salt)

 The combination of butter, brown sugar, salt, and a pinch of cayenne has a total wow factor.
 Sweet, salty, with a little heat – it’s out of this world and my favorite!
 But there are other flavors that are also crazy delicious.
 Cinnamon, honey, or maple syrup absorb into the orange flesh making it so sweet.
 More into savory?
 Try garlic, thyme, and rosemary.
 Or garlic, cumin, and lime juice.
 So many different acorn squash recipes, that you’ll never get bored with it.

 How To Roast Acorn Squash